 Trinitarians sometimes appeal to this passage to try and claim Jesus was a person who existed "in eternity" and "before" creation and has "always" existed as the Son of God.

 The Scriptural facts show us this passage concerns the Messiah's ancient ancestral origins in Bethlehem.

 1. A Philosophically Incompetent Translation/Interpretation

 The Trinitarian claim is quite impossible since creation was itself the beginning of time and to claim the Son existed "in the days of eternity" is to use language that insinuates he existed in a time continuum prior to the existence of time.
 This is a logical absurdity.
 If we translated the Hebrew word olam as "eternity," the passage literally would literally say "days of eternity."
-There is not such thing as the "days of eternity."
-Eternity is timelessness not never-ending time.
+There is no such thing as the "days of eternity."
+Eternity past is timelessness not never-ending time.
 Time began with creation.
 If there was such a thing as "days of eternity" there would be no such thing as the beginning of time.
 You can' exist in in never-ending time continuum before time is created.
 It is an absurd concept.
 Time is a relative measurement of created objects in motion; it is a measurement defining the duration of one object moving in relation to another object.
 Eternity is rather timelessness.

 2. The Context: - God's God?

 But as for you, Bethlehem Ephrathah, too little to be among the thousands of Judah, from you One will go forth to Me to be ruler in Israel.
 His origins are from old, from the days of antiquity.
 Therefore he will give them up until the time when she who is in labor has borne a child.
 Then the remainder of his brethren will return to the sons of Israel.
 And he will arise and Shepherd his flock in the strength of Yahweh, in the majesty of the name of Yahweh his God.
 (Micah 5:2-4).